srikar-mulgund97/srikar-mulgund97/README.md

-- 👀 I’m interested in the field of Data Analytics in Business.
+- 👀 I’m interested in the field of Data Analytics specifically for the Business domain.
 My short term goal is to gain high profecieny in extracting insights for business scenarios using Data as a tool, in order to explicity provide businesses with sucess factors increasing their perfromances.
-- 🌱 I’m currently pursuing a masters degree in Industrial engineering and International Management with a major focus on Data science and Machine learning for Business.
+- 🌱 I’m currently pursuing a masters degree in Industrial engineering and International Management with a major focus on Data science and Machine learning.
 - 💞️ I’m looking to collaborate on Data analysis and Data Viz projects.

 <!---